jeju5/management/cs/aws/aws_developer.md

   * only accessible thru dedicated dynamodb api endpoint.
   * can be used as a datasource for Lambda function
   * capture a time-ordered sequence of all the activity which occurs on your DynamoDB table – e.g. insert, update, delete.
-* provisionedthroughputexceededexception
-  * exception that dynamodb table throws when requests exceed your provision configuration.
-  * if you use AWS SDK, it will automatically retry when exception is thrown.

 * AWS Exponential back off
   * AWS SDK has exponentialBackOff.
 This means when request fails AWS retries with progressively longer waits.
   * ExponentialBackOff is not limited to dynamoDB.
 It is AWS SDK feature.